 We are often asked about the difference between a highway-to-boulevard conversion and a land bridge.
 This page includes additional information about the differences between the two project types and why we are advocating for a highway-to-boulevard conversion as a solution to repair all of the highway’s harms and reconnect the entire Rethinking I-94 project corridor.

 A land bridge would allow MnDOT to rebuild the highway and would prolong harms for another half century.

-We fully support the reconnection of the Rondo neighborhood and policies to create wealth-building opportunities for Rondo’s Black residents and descendants.
+We fully support the reconnection of the Rondo neighborhood and policies to create wealth-building opportunities and direct reparations for Rondo’s Black residents and descendants.
 However, a land bridge would fail to address the highway’s harms in both Rondo and the other neighborhoods within the project corridor.